Advantages of Bifacial Solar Panels

 Bifacial vs. Monofacial solar panels

-Monofacial solar panels have one photovoltaic surface that can absorb sunlight and convert it into renewable energy.
-Bifacial solar panels{ can|| are able to} absorb sunlight from both sides and are smaller in size.
+Monofacial solar panels have one photovoltaic surface that can absorb light and transform it into renewable energy.
+Bifacial solar panels{ can|| are able to} take in sunlight on both sides and are smaller in size.

 Bifacial Solar Panel Design